jschoch/plug_static_default_index/README.md

 defmodule MyPlug do
   use Plug.Builder
-  plug Plug.Static, at: "/public", from: :my_app, defaultIndex: "whyIsntIndex.htmlGoodEnough"
+  plug Plug.Static, at: "/public", from: :my_app, defaultIndex: "whyIsntIndex.htmlNotGoodEnough"
   plug :not_found
   def not_found(conn, _) do
     send_resp(conn, 404, "not found")